nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 You will send the certificate to Vonage, which will use it to generate an encrypted password, needed to decrypt the archive.
 The password can be decrypted with your private key, and the archive can be decrypted with the password.
 The password will be different for each archive.

 The size of the key must be 2048 bits or smaller.
-You will send the certificate in JSON data to the OpenTok REST API for setting the archive target (see the next section).
+You will send the certificate in JSON data to the Vonage video REST API for setting the archive target (see the next section).
 Since the certificate will be included in JSON data, send the data base64 encoded or replace newline characters in the cert with "\n".

 The following example base64 encodes the certificate: